AI Briefing: Media Buying Summit highlights judicious adoption of AI ad tools

 “When you think about AI and content generation, each brand is very protective of what their brand voice is,” Rettig said.
 “We have to balance that with the automation and someone else writing or doing the creative piece.
 I’m not saying we wouldn’t do it and I think all brands have that sensitivity, but with 30 brands that really feel their brand voice is unique, we have to be really mindful of that too.”

 Outside of AI, the hotel giant is exploring plenty of ways to personalize marketing through its Bonvoy loyalty program and other data sources, said Rettig.
 He noted the company uses first-party data to understand customer hotel preferences, power targeted promotions and enable ads bought through the Marriott Media Network.
-While Marriott is exploring ways to expand its data pool through third-party data sources and clean room partnerships, it also uses data verification tools like Neutronian and Truthset.
+While Marriott is exploring ways to expand its data pool through third-party data sources and clean room partnerships, Rettig said companies like Neutronian and Truthset have tools to help marketers with data verification.

 Prompts and Products — AI news and announcements